digitalocean/container-blueprints/DOKS-hardening/snyk.md

 **Note:**

-Before moving on, please make sure to create a [free account](https://docs.snyk.io/tutorials/getting-started/snyk-integrations/snyk-account) using the Snyk cloud portal.
+Before moving on, please make sure to create a [free account](https://docs.snyk.io/tutorials/getting-started/snyk-integrations/snyk-account) using the Snyk web UI.
 Also, snyk CLI needs to be [authenticated](https://docs.snyk.io/snyk-cli/authenticate-the-cli-with-your-account) with your cloud account as well in order for some commands/subcommands to work (e.g. `snyk code test`).

 A few examples to try with Snyk CLI: